 A. Procedures for Reporting Retaliation

 1. Designation of Responsible Party for Retaliation Complaints

 The Chief Compliance Officer (“CCO”) shall be the responsible party for the oversight of the implementation of this procedure.

-2. Designation of Responsibility to Report Allegations of Retaliation
+2. Responsibility to Report Allegations of Retaliation

 3. Submitting a Retaliation Complaint